S/O Satyamurthy (soundtrack)

 S/O Satyamurthy is the soundtrack album composed by Devi Sri Prasad for the 2015 Indian Telugu-language film of the same name, directed by Trivikram Srinivas.
 The film stars Allu Arjun, Samantha Ruth Prabhu, Nithya Menen and Adah Sharma in the lead roles.
 Devi Sri Prasad has also composed the background score for the film.
 The album consists of seven songs in Telugu, with Sri Mani, Devi Sri Prasad, Sirivennela Seetharama Sastry and Ramajogayya Sastry penning the lyrics.
 "Super Machi" is the most popular track among the all.
 For the soundtrack album, Devi received two awards, out of five nominations.

 Production and release

-Trivikram's regular collaborator, Devi Sri Prasad, was hired for the music compostions.
+Trivikram's regular collaborator, Devi Sri Prasad, was hired for the music compositions.
 Folk singer Raghu Dixit made his Telugu cinema debut as a playback singer, saying on 4 February 2015 that he had recorded a song for the film.
 The soundtrack was scheduled to be released on 18 March, with Pawan Kalyan and Mahesh Babu the expected guests of honour at the release party.
 In late February 2015, Prasad wrote and recorded a song.
 Aditya Music acquired the soundtrack's marketing rights, and the seven-track list was released on 20 March 2015.
 The complete album was released the following day, on 21 March 2015, coinciding with the Ugadi celebrations, on the H. I. C. C. Novotel Hotel in Hyderabad.
 Kannada tracks of the film were released in 2020, including soundtrack album under Aditya Music label.